Calculated Fields

 Click on the model for which you wish to compute a calculated field, and go to the Calculated Field tab.

 Click on New Calculated Field.
+You will then have 2 possible options:

+If you want to calculate an aggregated field, click on the appropriate button.
 A panel will open where you will need to fill in the following fields:

 Related Model: Select the model related to your base model.
 This should be a model that follows a "Has Many" relationship to your base model.
 For example, if you are calculating data for a customer, you could relate it to a "Purchases" model that contains the transaction data for each customer.